-When it comes to the colour family, beige is seen as a trusty friend; that dependable tint one can always add to any surface of any room (from the bedroom and hallway to the living room and kitchen).
+When it comes to tints and tones, the beige colour is seen as a trusty friend; that dependable tint one can always add to any surface of any room (from the beige bedroom and hallway to the cream living room and kitchen).
 And while it’s true that neutral beige goes with any colour and design imaginable, one can’t simply slop it into any space and expect the end result to be visually pleasing.

 Failing to dress up beige with the other colours in a room can make the entire space seem dull and unimpressive.
 On the other hand, if you’re not allowed to paint those beige walls (because you’re living in a rental, for instance), that beige can be dressed up beautifully with additional tints to take your colour scheme from boring to brilliant.